| Kyrgystan travel info

 What you

-bring a sleeping bag if you want to sleep in Song Kul and some
+do need: bring a sleeping bag if you want to sleep in Song Kul and some

 trekking gears because not everywhere is possible to found gears